microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 # Getting Started with WDKv2

-In this section we will present all necessary steps to get started with the newest version of our Workload Development Kit.
+In this section we will present all of the necessary steps to get started with the newest version of our Workload Development Kit.

 ## Register for Private Preview